British Theatre (band)

-British Theatre are an English electronic rock band from Manchester, formed in 2011 by former Oceansize members and current Biffy Clyro touring musicians, Mike Vennart and Richard "Gambler" Ingram.
+British Theatre are an English electronic rock band from Manchester, formed in 2011 by former Oceansize members and current Biffy Clyro (Scottish band) touring musicians, Mike Vennart and Richard "Gambler" Ingram.

 History

 Vennart and Gambler had been playing together in Oceansize for the full thirteen years of the band's existence.
 In 2016, Vennart recalled "we got together straight off the back of Oceansize.
 Often in Oceansize there were disagreements about direction: there was one camp that wanted the band to be strictly ‘heavy’ and another that was up for experimenting.
 We were both in the latter camp.
 It was obvious it was gonna happen 'cos we’ve been mates longer than we’ve been mates with anyone else."
 Consequently, British Theatre was conceived as a departure from Oceansize's approach.

 The project was initiated and predominantly shaped by Gambler, with Vennart stressing "this is mainly his world.
 I'm just having a wee holiday."
 Gambler drew on his experiences of electronic music, initially from having heard Jean-Michel Jarre's Oxygène album when very young, followed by his own experiments with keyboards and recording, as well as his past work as Oceansize's occasional keyboard player (a role he'd taken over following the departure of original bassist/electronics player Jon Ellis in 2006).
 Contemporary electronic dance music only began to make an impression on the project circa 2011, with Gambler noting "towards the end of Oceansize’s career my tastes had veered towards more left-field electronic music and sound design."

 Gambler: "The original idea for British Theatre was born before Oceansize split up.
 I started doing this weird solo stuff and I thought I could get Mike to sing over some of it.
 I came up with the name but not much else.
 Then when Oceansize split up, I started to concentrate on this."

 Vennart: "We got to the point where we'd been writing for about a year, just fiddling about with ideas but we'd finished fucking nothing!
 I was reading a book about Pavement at the time and how in their early days they'd put out 7" records themselves, which inspired us to kick things into gear.
 I said to Gambler, 'Fuck it, in two weeks' time, let's put three songs out, just for the hell of it', and that became the first EP."